Post subject: I need a job!

 in the tech bubble burst in 1999-2000 has no one to blame but himself.

 you want to blame Bush.
-Maybe it's just denial, projection or
+Maybe it's just denial, projection or most likely,

-world would band together and purge the roots of terrorism (including
+together and purge the roots of terrorism (including the corrupt U.N.),

 - Kirt Blattenberger :smt024